fgoujeon/maki/doc/concepts/state.md

 TODO

-## How to define states within AweSM
+## How to define states within Maki

 TODO